-Medium Create a school package of • Speak with all staff and SS, AA, Term 2 • List of useful social stories for key events in children re general school Other staff 2022/23 procedures created. school e.g. fire drills, transition procedures that their children members • Social story for the stories, going to assembly, would like or would have liked who would fire drill generated eating lunch in the hall, using to have explained to them like to be that can be the field for playtime etc. more clearly through a social involved, personalised by staff story. children with specific pupils. • Complete a social story who would Term 4 • Bank of other social template for a fire drill that like to be 2022/23 stories for agreed can be adapted to personalise involved. procedures available this to a pupil that needs it. online to be • Extend this to other key Term 6/1 personalised with procedures in school e.g. going to assembly and what you do in assembly.
+Medium Create a school package of • Speak with all staff and SS, AA, Term 2 • List of useful social stories for key events in children re general school Other staff 2022/23 procedures created. school e.g. fire drills, transition procedures that their children members • Social story for the stories, going to assembly, would like or would have liked who would fire drill generated eating lunch in the hall, using to have explained to them like to be that can be the field for playtime etc. more clearly through a social involved, personalised by staff story. children with specific pupils. • Complete a social story who would Term 4 • Bank of other social template for a fire drill that like to be 2022/23 stories for agreed can be adapted to personalise involved. procedures available this to a pupil that needs it.
+Extend this to other key procedures in school e.g. going to assembly and what you do in assembly.
+Term 6/1 2022/23/24 online to be personalised with pupils.
+Long Technological support - Can we develop out ICT support to improve our delivery of the curriculum to disabled pupils?
+What else could we be doing?
+Consider - Crossbow Education 'Tint and Track' software for computers? £39.95 Excl.
+VAT - Individual Download £49.95 Excl.
+VAT - Portable USB Speak with Towers ICT Support to gather their feedback on what technology is available to increase disabled access to the curriculum.
+Discuss as an SMT what is relevant to our school currently and potentially for future children.
+Use this to inform the next accessibility plan and decide on any key priorities or the year.
+SMT, SK Term 4 2023/24 SMT and governing body aware of technological support available for disabled pupils.
+Agreed priorities for us as a school in relation to this.
+Agreed priorities to future proof provision that is available.